cd ../blog

 Enable With MonitoringIf you enable Cowork or Claude Code agents, stand up OpenTelemetry collection first

-Claude Code supports comprehensive OTEL integration: metrics (session counts, lines changed, commits, cost, token usage), events (user_prompt, tool_request, tool_result, api_request, tool_decision), and distributed traces that link prompts to API calls and tool executions.
+Claude Code supports comprehensive OTEL integration, including metrics (session counts, lines changed, commits, cost, token usage), events (user_prompt, tool_request, tool_result, api_request, tool_decision), and distributed traces that link prompts to API calls and tool executions.
 Privacy controls redact prompt content and tool inputs by default.
 Without OTEL, you have no visibility into how agentic Claude Code sessions are being used.
 Stand up a collector (Datadog, Grafana, or equivalent) before enabling agentic features at scale.

 EvaluateCross-org knowledge base search needs a data boundary review